How to apply to be a Registered Developer

 Please use the contact us to register your details if you would like to be kept informed of when the New Homes Quality Board will be accepting other application types.

-During this first stage of the application, you will need to provide various details about your organisation.
+During the first step of the application, you will need to provide various details about your organisation.
 These include elements such as;

 - Type of legal entity (i.e., Private Limited Company, Public Limited company, Sole Trader, etc.)